Redwood Creek (San Mateo County): History

 The creek and city name, the latter first known as Red Woods City (1854), was named because of the nearby coast redwood (Sequoia sempervirens) forest and lumbering industry.
 In 1851, a deep-water channel that ran inland to what is now Redwood City was discovered off of San Francisco Bay.
 Named Redwood Creek, this channel was used by the lumber companies to ship wood and logs from the redwood forests in the peninsula hills to San Francisco.
 A shipbuilding industry emerged, the first schooner was built in 1851 by G.M.
 Burnham and appropriately named "Redwood."
 Wooden shipbuilding remained an active industry until the last wooden ship built in Redwood City, called the "Perseverance," was launched in 1883.
 The shipbuilding industry experienced a revival in 1918 with the building of the first concrete ship in America, the SS Faith.

 The Port of Redwood City would be used in rebuilding efforts after the 1906 Earthquake in San Francisco.
 The port would continue to be a crucial area for emergency response, with FEMA designating it as a federal staging area for natural disasters in 2017.
 The port would also be used during WWII, as the US Navy took over the port in 1944 for its freight needs.
 In the 1950s, the port was used to transport 27 million tons of cargo.

 Watershed

 Redwood Creek begins in the Woodside Glens neighborhood of Woodside, California just south of Interstate 280, below the terminus of Farm Hill Boulevard.
 It descends below Interstate 280 on the west side of Woodside Road, passing through the Menlo Country Club.
 At Alameda de las Pulgas it becomes an engineered concrete channel to El Camino Real, where it is briefly daylighted before entering underground culverts in downtown Redwood City.
 The primary tributary to Redwood Creek is a stream named Arroyo Ojo de Agua which meets it underground at approximately Broadway Street in Redwood City.
 As it crosses below US Highway 101 it becomes a tidal channel.
 Extensive mudflats and marsh areas are found along Redwood Creek near its mouth.
 Several side channel sloughs connect to Redwood Creek, the largest of which is Westpoint Slough.

-The U.S. Geological Survey (USGS) and National Park Service (NPS) have conducted studies to observe and quantify erosion and sedimentation processes in the watershed.
-These studies have allowed researchers to determine the long-term effects of certain land practices and how they change the hillslopes and stream channels.
-These studies determined that the cumulative effect of these land practices was able to initiate multiple erosion processes, which generated a significant impact on the Redwood Creek Basin.